 Let’s face it.
 Dogs are creatures of habit.
 They love their homes.
+But what if their home is a boat on the hard?

-But how do you keep the dog happy when your house disappears?
+How do you keep the dog happy when your house disappears?

 Ahhh, Glamorous Boat Life